strangeforloop/personal-website/content/blog/swe-conference-tips/index.md

 - society of women engineers
 ---

-I was involved in the Society of Women Engineer's organization through out university and this year I attended my the Society of Women Engineer's (SWE) National Conference from November 7 - 9 in Anaheim, California.
+I was involved in the Society of Women Engineer's organization throughout university and this year I attended my the Society of Women Engineer's (SWE) National Conference from November 7 - 9 in Anaheim, California.
 I learned many lessons from that experience that I thought I'd share.

 ## If you're thinking about going and want tips, I hope this blog post will help.